The deadly mix of war and sanctions

 Russian oil

-This kind of a status quo-like situation has changed once more with further developments taking place.
-The European Union has decided to stop taking oil from Russia.
-This means that Russia will be pushed back further in terms of forex earnings; and the EU will have to get oil from other sources.
+Meanwhile, the EU embargo on Russian oil implies that Russia will be pushed back further in terms of forex earnings, and the EU will have to get oil from other sources.
 Now the oil dynamics is quite interesting.
 Russia would be the third largest or joint second largest producer of crude oil based on 2021 data.
-As per IEA, out of total production of 95.6 mbpd, Russia produced 10.78 mbpd while Saudi Arabia was just a bit ahead with 10.84 mbpd.
+Per IEA, out of the total production of 95.6 mbpd, Russia produced 10.78 mbpd while Saudi Arabia was a tad ahead at 10.84 mbpd.
 The US is the largest producer with 18.9 mbpd.

 Crude oil price had been largely stable, in the $110/barrel range, for quite some time and it was felt that the worst was over for the global economy in terms of commodity prices.
 But now clearly this is not the case.
-With a rather tenuous demand-supply matrix emerging in the oil market with Russia being nudged out, a slight increase in demand would put pressure on prices and make them volatile.
-This means we should be prepared for higher volatility in prices and hopes of crude prices to double-digit levels looks distant now.
+With a rather tenuous demand-supply matrix emerging in the oil market after Russia being nudged out, a slight increase in demand would put pressure on prices and make them volatile.
+This means we should be prepared for higher volatilityin prices as hopes of crude prices going down to double-digit levels look distant now.

 This development goes along with China emerging from the lockdown.
 With two months of virtual, static or limited economic activity, China will be aggressively focussing on growth and this comes at a time when inflation is already high.
 China is one of the largest consumers of metals and agrarian products.
-A sudden revival driven by the quest for rapid growth has the potential to spike up inflation further.
+A sudden revival driven by the quest for rapid growth has the potential to further ratchet up up inflation.

 Two scenarios